 VWO Acquires Navilytics to Offer Visitor Behavior Analysis Capabilities

 We’re very happy to announce that VWO has acquired Navilytics – the proven visitor analytics solution with prominent customers such as Atlassian, Aerospike and SingleCare.
-With this acquisition and our recent announcement of On-page Surveys, we’ve moved further along into VWO’s transformation from the first “no-coding required” A/B testing tool in 2010 to the first full-featured conversion optimization platform that you will see in early 2016.
+With this acquisition and our recent announcement of On-page Surveys, we’ve moved further along into VWO’s transformation from the first “no-coding required” A/B testing tool in 2010 to the first full-featured experimentation platform that you will see in early 2016.

 Why We Acquired Navilytics